zx80/flask-simple-auth/README.md

  - the Flask application object.
  - a function to retrieve the password hash from the user name.
+ - a function which tells whether a user is in a group.

 ```Python
 # app is already initialized and configured the Flask application